RadheyaM/BookWyrm/README.md

 Within the Github respository window select the 'settings' tab menu and navigate to 'pages'.
 Select 'Branch: main' from the dropdown menu and execute.
 The site will be live in a matter of minutes, and the live URL will be displayed on the same deployment page.
 Any changes made after deployment in the main branch will be added to the live site after they are committed and pushed to the Github repository.

 ## Credits

+- Dropdown code taken almost verbatim, with small changes, from [W3schools](https://www.w3schools.com/howto/howto_css_dropdown_navbar.asp).
+- In designing many of the features of the site (cards and modal in particular) inspiration and ideas were gained from [Web Dev Simplifed](https://www.youtube.com/c/WebDevSimplified) on YouTube.
+- Watching [dcode](https://www.youtube.com/c/dcode-software) videos on YouTube were invaluable in improving my understanding of local storage and async functions.
+- Many thanks to my mentor Brian Macharia for pointing me in the right direction with resources and advice.
+- Many thanks to Code Institute for providing the learning materials.